 East Yonderton Farm, Walkinshaw Road, Renfrew, PA4 9LP

-Open every day from the start of October until Halloween, East Yonderton Farm is ready to welcome back guests for their PYO Pumpkin season, with lots of pumpkins being planted over the last year so there should be plenty available to pick this season.
-After their successful summer season, the farm is opening up their pumpkin patch for another year.
-The patch is pretty spectacular, with a variety of sizes and colours to pick from.
-Guests will get to run about in search of their perfect pumpkins, before getting stuck into a spot of potato digging too.
+Las year, the pumpkin patch was open during October until Halloween.
+East Yonderton Farm welcomed back guests for their PYO Pumpkin season, with lots of pumpkins being planted over the last year.
+The patch was pretty spectacular, with a variety of sizes and colours to pick from.
+Guests got to run about in search of their perfect pumpkins, before getting stuck into a spot of potato digging too.
 With all that produce, roasts and soups are most definitely on the cards this autumn.

 3. Craigie’s Farm Deli and Cafe